There are no open spots for this class, but we found something similar!

 Scholastic News Magazines (permission granted)

 Hello!
 My name is Sarah Tovar.
+I am a 3rd grade teacher in Florida.
 I have an Elementary Education degree from the University of Central Florida.
 I am certified to teach grades K-6 and I am reading and ESOL endorsed.
-I have taught 6-8th grade intensive reading, 2nd grade, and 3rd...
+I have taught 6-8th grade...